International Light Technologies Light Meters

-Full range of light meters, radiometers and photometers
+Full range of easy-to-use radiometers and photometers

 International Light Technologies offer a full range of light meters from economical lux/foot candle light meters to calibrated, NIST-traceable radiometers and photometers with a comprehensive selection of light detectors for measuring a variety of visible, UV, and infrared light sources such as lamps, LEDs, and lasers.